marklogic-community/grove-react-template/docs/GUIDE.markdown

 If you are extending this application, you will have to decide whether you are adding new state and whether it should be managed by Redux or not.
 It is not mandatory.
 Redux adds some indirection, complexity and constraints in exchange for making state easier to reason about and for assistance integrating different parts of your application.
 The author of Redux has a good article exploring these trade-offs, called, "[You Might Not Need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)."

 For example, if you create a component that toggle a pop-up on or off, the `popUpStatus` bit of state might properly belong just to your component and would not need to go into the global Redux store.
-Redux modules are also a central part of the Muir architecture, so if you are planning to make your extension reusable, that would be a point in favor of using Redux for application-wide state.
+Redux modules are also a central part of the Grove architecture, so if you are planning to make your extension reusable, that would be a point in favor of using Redux for application-wide state.
 There are many articles out there on this, here is [one of them](https://github.com/gaearon/redux-thunk).

 ### Default Node middle-tier

-The Muir Node middle-tier is present in this repository as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-You can learn more about this Muir middle-tier Application in [its repository](https://project.marklogic.com/repo/projects/NACW/repos/muir-node/browse).
+The Grove Node middle-tier is present in this repository as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+You can learn more about this Grove middle-tier Application in [its repository](https://project.marklogic.com/repo/projects/NACW/repos/grove-node/browse).

 ### MarkLogic Configuration